 Introduction to Literature (5 credits): one course from GLITS 250, GLITS 251, GLITS 252, or GLITS 253

-Literature Across Boundaries (20 credits): minimum two courses from two of the following categories.
+Literature Across Boundaries (20 credits): courses from at least two of the following five categories.
 See adviser or department website for list of approved courses (a course not on the approved list must be approved by the program adviser).

 Literature Across Times: studies in literary and cultural history, spanning multiple periods